DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/work-with-multiple-windows.md

 });
 ```

-Use the t.switchToPreviousWindow method to switch to the window you had open before the current one:
+Use the t.switchToPreviousWindow method to access the second to last open window:

 ```JavaScript
 test('Switch back', async t => {